tretoef-estrella/sloane-coherence-records/ERRATA.md

 ```

 The final line — `5:00,42 total` — is the directly-measured wall time of the re-execution, in minutes and seconds, on the Mac M2 with `taskpolicy -c utility` (25% CPU throttle) and `caffeinate -dims` (no sleep).

+What the log preserves, byte-exact:

+- The full step counter from step 1 to step 10 000 000.
+- The full trajectory of the coherence value `μ` and its gap to the Cohn baseline.
+- The per-interval throughput (steps/second), rising from 12 000 at startup to ~33 000 at convergence.
+- The step (~3 500 000) at which the run first breaks the Cohn barrier.
+- The progressively smaller per-interval improvements as the run approaches the local minimum.
+- The final value `μ = 0.6870351702235971`, byte-exact identical to the original record-#2 file.
+- The D190 verification sequence (STRUCTURAL, FINAL_VERIFY, ROUNDTRIP), all PASS.
+- The directly-measured wall time: `5:00,42 total`.

+What is intentionally not preserved (the four engine hyperparameters): see the licensing note above.

 ---